RojunLin/R-3CNN/README.md

 For any questions, please feel free to contact Luojun Lin (linluojun2009@126.com) or Prof. Jin (eelwjin@scut.edu.cn).

 ## Copyright
 This code is free to the academic community for research purpose only.
-For commercial purpose usage, please contact Dr. Lianwen Jin: lianwen.jin@gmail.com.
+For commercial purpose usage, please contact Prof. Lianwen Jin (eelwjin@scut.edu.cn).